Skip to main content

 Registrar Must Have Enough Information to Determine Title Issues

 The placement of both the titled and natural boundaries and the placement of the heavy black line on a plan may not constitute sufficient information for the registrar to determine the title issues.
 Because s.
 108(2) of the Act operates as a fee simple transfer, the registrar is under the general duty to satisfy themselves that a good safe holding and marketable title exists.
-The registrar must be able to determine from the plan whether or not s.
+The registrar must be able to determine from the plan whether s.
 108(2) will have effect.
-In order to do so the plan must clearly show the extent of any submerged portions of the remainder and the relation of these submerged portions to provincial Crown land.
+To do so, the plan must clearly show the extent of any submerged portions of the remainder and the relation of these submerged portions to provincial Crown land.

 CROSS REFERENCES AND OTHER SOURCES OF INFORMATION